micolasogawa/micolasogawa/README.md

 # 👋 Hi, I'm Micolas Hiroshi Ogawa

 Welcome to my GitHub!
-I'm a Tokyo-based **Data Analyst and Business Consultant** with a background in engineering, entrepreneurship, and public sector advisory.
-I recently completed a full-time **Data Science & AI Bootcamp** at Le Wagon Tokyo, where I honed my skills in Python, machine learning, and end-to-end data product development.
+I'm a Tokyo-based **Data Analyst/Scientist and Business Consultant** with a background in engineering, entrepreneurship, and public sector advisory.

 ---